 As with previous projects, Fleshwound is at once deeply personal, as well as guided and informed by the collective consciousness.
 We’re going through a lot as a species at this point in history, and this work is from Trance, to all his fellow adventurers in spirit.

 In early 2012, Trance decided to go back to a more stripped-down and organic feel to the album, removing much of the programmed tracks (drums, synths, bass guitar).
 A lot of the guitar work was added or redone, and the bass guitar was played live.
-The drums were recorded entirely on a live kit, in an effort to flesh out more natural feeling grooves, with the help of fellow producer, drummer, and artist, Mark G. This would prove to be a pivotal change and progress in the project, but the story had a few more chapters to explore.
+The drums were recorded entirely on a live kit, in an effort to flesh out more natural feeling grooves, with the help of fellow producer, drummer, and artist, Mark Greenhalgh.
+This would prove to be a pivotal change and progress in the project.
+But the story had a few more chapters to explore.

 Life still happens while we’re making plans, and in this case, it was no different.
 The project sat for a few more years, until Trance had relocated to Vancouver Island, and in the summer of 2017, found the right space and time to start in on the final mixes and touches to cement and complete what Fleshwound was finally to become.